-Highlight the best programs that promote public understanding of law and integrate the 2017 theme “The 14th Amendment: Transforming American Democracy” into innovative activities that serve the community.
+Highlight the best programs that promote public understanding of law and integrate the 2018 theme “Separation of Powers: Framework for Freedom,” into innovative activities that serve the community.

 Entrants may submit for up to two categories.
 However an individual or organization can only win in one category.

 Any individual or group who implements a Law Day 2018 program is eligible to enter.

 If you email your entry, simply download the form from the website, fill it out and attach the completed form to your email along with your activity narrative (summary of your program) and electronic copies of your supporting materials that detail your activities.